 7 Home Buying Mistakes

+When you go directly to a listing agent they work for the seller and owe them fiduciary responsibility.
 The listing agent cannot counsel or guide you in any way that disadvantages their seller.

 Most home buyers perception of current real estate conditions are 6 months to a year behind current conditions.

 A seller’s market puts the seller in the drivers seat whereas a buyers market gives the buyer the upper hand.
 A balanced market gives each party equal negotiating power.